prav0761/Multi-Modal-Contrastive-Learning-for-Cross-Modal-Retrieval-Tasks/README.md

     |- README.md        # the top level description of content and commands to reproduce results, data download instructions
     |- train_fns.py  # contains scripts for training, validation functions
     |- utils.py #   # scripts for helper functions and metrics calculation code

+## Data Downloading Instructions
+Please use the below given google drive links for downloading captions file, images, weights files seperately.
+Once you downloaded all the files to your local desktop, if you are using tacc i would suggest to move all the weights files, data files to your work or scratch dir since home directory wont have enough space.
+Once you have these files in tacc directories, just specify the directories in final eval.py command(mentioned in last) to reproduce the result
 ## Captions Download Link
 Captions file - https://drive.google.com/file/d/1iYykGUUOKlFhNT8nT_RHTKXUQPcQjQ23/view?usp=share_link
 ## Once downloaded use this command to decompress and extract the results_20130124.token file.